Slaughter of the Amalekites; Saul's Last Stand

 Saul's Last Stand

 At Mount Gilboa, Saul makes his final stand against the Philistines.
 The enemy destroys the king's army and kills his three sons, among them, Jonathan.
 As the advancing Philistines hack through fleeing Israelite horsemen, crossbowmen take aim at the king and grievously wound him.
 Saul turns for one final look at his attackers and shamefully falls on his own sword.
 One of the Philistines wields a blade inscribed 'IOIOUSE'('Joyous'), the name of Charlemagne's sword in the Song of Roland.
-(1 Kings 31:1–6)
+(I Samuel 31:1–6)

 Folio 34v (Latin)